 So thanks to the miraculous photovoltaic effect, electricity is birthed of sunlight and silicone.
 Solar made simple.
 Got it.
-So plug the TV into the solar panel’s outlet and you’re good to go right?
+So you can just plug a TV into the solar panel's outlet and you're good to go right?
 Not quite.
-First, the solar panels are usually next to a TV since the best direct sun is often on top of a house or mounted on a pole or rack a ways from the house.
+First, the solar panels aren't usually next to a TV (or other appliances) since the best direct sun is often on top of a house or mounted on a pole or rack away from the house.
 So the electricity generated from that panel needs to be routed to where it can be used.
 That happens through conductors or “wire” that connects to the leads of each solar panel.
 Often there is more than one panel involved, which we call an “array” that need to be wired into groups called “strings” in order to match the voltage and current from the array with the right equipment downstream.

 But not just any old wire will do.
 It has to be rated to carry DC current at certain levels at certain temperatures in certain environments (hot roofs vs underground).
 So what is DC current or electricity?
 DC is “direct current” electricity.
 It's direct because electrons flow in only one direction.
 It's also the form that batteries store.
 But it doesn't travel long distances well.
 On the other hand, AC current (“alternating current”) is a form of electricity where the electrons alternate directions and travels over long distances without the losses of DC current.
 Accordingly, utilities specialize in producing and supplying AC electricity to homes and businesses to power almost everything.